realchief/Windows_Simulator_autotyping_autobrowsing/README.md

 After you have already set new instance,then you can snapshot this instance to create custom AMI.

 We can use this custom AMI directly to create multi-instance at once.

+## In development (TODO)

+- Add feature to support Multi-language while writing to Wordpad Document.
+- Improve feature to browse random site.
+    * Issues
+        This is taking long time to browse a site and this is happening on one tab.

+    * Switch tab while browsing.
+    * Speed up to browse a site as possible as similarity to human action.
+- Add features to switch between office and browser.